HANNAHBANNQ/Discover-stereotype/README.md

 - Remove words if their similarity with any province is smaller than 0.25 or,
 - Keep if the similarity of a trait word with 5 (the average number of provinces in each group) provinces is > 0.35

+**Update 8/18/2022: calculate cosine & euclidean scores per province in the example of "proactive" dimension.**

+## New dimension
+### Group
+We categorize the provinces into three levels in the dimensions of culture (see Chua, R. Y., Huang, K. G., & Jin, M. (2019). ) and wealth (using average of GDP per capita for the recent twenty years)
+### Calculating two scores
+- Define words that 1) belong to the dimension of "proactive" 2) appear in the pre-trained word embedding 3) belong to the A+, A-, a+, a- separately
+- Calculate the similarity of the words and provincial words per dimension and per province, averaged by the count of trait words
+- Centralize and normalize the word vectors and calculate the Euclidean distance by the same logic above
+### Scores
+The results of the *calculating two scores*.